 Great Ideas Don’t Persuade

-A great idea or a great product coupled with a well-reasoned presentation is sure to get your audience engaged and your customers lining up, right?
+A great offer coupled with a well-reasoned presentation will get your audience engaged and your customers lining up, right?
 Yeah, not so much.

 The world’s most creative and important products, inventions, and solutions were nothing more than ideas until someone persuaded someone else to do something.
 Great persuaders bring ideas to life.
 Persuaders make things happen.